bedlam520Dev/nexart-design-studio/README.md

    - Use helper libraries during development
    - Test in runner.html
    - Export to NexArt format when ready
-   - Deploy exported code to NexArt Protocol
+   - Deploy exported code to NexArt Platform

 ---